Hawaiian Vacation: Production

 The film was announced in June 2010 by Lee Unkrich who said, "We have announced we're going to do a short film in front of Cars 2 that uses the Toy Story characters.
 We're going to keep them alive; they're not going away forever."
 The short film's title and plot were later revealed on February 17, 2011.

 Reception

 Charlie McCollum of Mercury News called it a "delightful snippet of life" that is "crisp, funny and sweet."

 Home media

 On November 1, 2011, Hawaiian Vacation was released as a bonus feature on the Cars 2 DVD and Blu-ray.
 As of July 2012, Hawaiian Vacation is available as a digital purchase on Amazon Video and iTunes Store.
-The short was released on November 13, 2012, on the DVD and Blu-ray Disc of Pixar Short Films Collection Volume 2.
-The short film was released on Blu-ray and DVD on August 19, 2014, with Toy Story of Terror! and two other Toy Story Toons.
+The short was released on November 13, 2012, on the DVD and Blu-ray of Pixar Short Films Collection Volume 2.
+The short was also released on the Toy Story of Terror!
+Blu-ray and DVD on August 19, 2014, alongside two other Toy Story Toons.